-Command mode is entered by hitting ":" in Normal mode and allows you to execute vim commands and scripts similar in fashion to a shell.
+Command mode is entered by hitting ":" in Normal mode and allows you to execute Vim commands and scripts similar in fashion to a shell.

 Visual mode is for selecting lines, blocks, and characters of code.

-Those are the major modes, and several more exist depending on what one defines as a "mode" in vim.
+Those are the major modes, and several more exist depending on what one defines as a "mode" in Vim.

 Pro Productivity enhancing modal paradigm

 As with all vi-like editors, Vim provides a modal paradigm for text editing and processing that provides a rich syntax and semantic model for composing succinct, powerful commands.
-While this requires some initial investment in learning how it works to take full advantage of its capabilities, it rewards the user well in the long run.
+While this requires some initial investment in learning how it works in order to take full advantage of its capabilities, it rewards the user well in the long run.
 This modal interface paradigm also lends itself surprisingly well to many other types of applications that can be controlled by vi-like keybindings, such as browsers, image viewers, media players, network clients (for email and other communication media), and window managers.
 Even shells (including zsh, tcsh, mksh, and bash, among others) come with vi-like keybinding features that can greatly enhance user comfort and efficiency when the user is familiar with the vi modal editing paradigm.

 Pro Built-in package management

-Starting with Vim 8, a package manager has been built-into Vim.
-The package manager helps keep track of installed plugins, their versions and also loads only the needed plugins on startup depending on the filetype.
+Starting with Vim 8, a package manager has been built into Vim.
+The package manager helps keep track of installed plugins, their versions and also only loads the needed plugins on startup depending on the file type.

 Pro Asynchronous I/O support

-Since Vim8, Vim can exchange characters with background processes asynchronously.
+Since Vim 8, Vim can exchange characters with background processes asynchronously.
 This avoids the problem of the text editor getting stuck when a plugin that had to communicate with a server was running.
 Now plugins can send and receive data from external scripts without forcing Vim to freeze.

-Pro Flexible featureset
+Pro Flexible feature-set

 Con Difficult learning curve